chrira/jenkins-techlab/labs/13_stages_locks_milestones.md

 Lab 13: Stages, Locks and Milestones
 ====================================

-Stages are used to group steps together and to provide boundaries in for pipeline segments which are also used when visualizing pipelines, e.g. in the Jenkins or OpenShift web interface.
+Stages are used to group steps together and to provide boundaries for pipeline segments which are also used when visualizing pipelines, e.g. in the Jenkins or OpenShift web interface.
 In declarative pipelines some directives like ``post`` or ``agent`` can appear on ``stage`` as well as on the global level.